emmajanedrews/base-template/_posts/2017-09-18-purchasing-a-home-avoid-doing-these-6-things-at-all-costs.md

 {% include pullquote.html %}

 Fourth, don’t make ridiculously low offers.
 Everyone wants a good deal, but putting forward an unreasonably low offer could cost you the perfect home.
-A recent study by showed that 15% of agents believe that offering too little on a property is the biggest mistake an offer could make.
+A recent study by Inman showed that 15% of agents believe that offering too little on a property is the biggest mistake an offer could make.

 Speaking of money, don’t forget to budget for closing costs.
 This can be a critical mistake, since these items can really add up.
 The seller will chip in for some things.
 However, you will be shouldering most of this cost.